Journey into Disaster

 - Author: Konstantin von Weberg

-Oh my God!
-Sixteen days of hell — as a prisoner — in a hot and run-down police station in the Philippine province.
+Sixteen days of hell — as a prisoner — in a godforsaken, hot and run-down Asian Police Station.

-The German engineer Thomas Heger is arrested during his vacation.
-What is Thomas Heger accused and how do five little Filipino boys and their parents fit into the story?
+The German engineer Thomas Heger is arrested during his vacation in the Philippines.
+What is he accused of and how do five little Filipino boys and their parents fit into the story?

 Who is the victim and who is the perpetrator?

-And who are the people, who make money immediately with Heger’s story?
+And who are the outrageous people who immediately start making money with Heger?l

-What very special Filipino mentality does Heger have to learn and accept painfully?
-Where do the Western and Asian philosophy of life and customs and tradition collide violently?
+What very special Filipino mentality does the German have to painfully learn and accept?
+Where do Western and Asian philosophies of life as well as customs and traditions collide?

-How is the time in the police station, and what experiences does he do with the police officers there?
-How do his family, the friends and work colleagues in Germany react to the mortifyingly story?
-What’s about his Philippine friends from the village by the sea?
-What happens to the five supposed victims?
+How do his family, friends and work colleagues in Germany react to the terrible story?
+What about his Filipino friends from the coastal village?
+What happens to the alleged child victims?

 This novel is fiction!
-Similarities with living or deceased Persons, Organizations, Institutions, Companies, Places, etc. and/or their names and/or (actual) events are purely random and not intend.
+Similarities with living or deceased persons, organizations, institutions, companies, places, etc. and/or their names and/or real events are purely coincidental and not intended.

-The protagonists‘ opinions and beliefs do not necessarily reflect the opinion of the author.
+The opinions and beliefs of the protagonists do not necessarily reflect the opinion of the author.

-Any other publication without the written permission of the author is prohibited.
+Copyright © by Konstantin von Weberg for text, cover and images.
+Any other publication or reproduction without the written permission of the author is strictly prohibited.
+Any liability of the author is excluded.
+All rights reserved.